uhasker/getting-things-done-in-next-js/src/chapter9/04-size-utilities.md

 ## Size Utilities

+<div style="text-align: right"> <i> Tailwind makes writing code feel like I'm using a design tool. <br> - Ryan Florence </i> </div>

-To actually see that the size utilities work the way, we expect, we will give our elements backgrounds.
+To actually see that the size utilities work the way we expect, we will give our elements backgrounds.
 Don't be distracted by this.

 ### Width